I am trained in Supported Conversation for Adults (SCA).

 people with aphasia express their feelings and opinions in a way that

 makes them feel appreciated and heard.
-SCA is a program which uses
+SCA is a program that uses

-a set of techniques which aims to improve conversational interaction
+a set of techniques that aims to improve conversational interaction

 through body language and gesture, drawings, pictographs in addition